Recipes using the air fryer

 Air fryers cook food to crunchy perfection but use very little fat.
 Hot air circulates around the food, as it does in a convection oven, only faster, reducing cook times and creating all that crispiness!

-When to use: Your air fryer will crisp up everything from vegetables and crumbed poultry or fish to frozen fries and dough-wrapped foods, such as empanadas and spring rolls.
+Your air fryer will crisp up everything from vegetables and crumbed poultry or fish to frozen fries and dough-wrapped foods, such as empanadas and spring rolls.

-What to look for: Capacity is probably the most important feature to consider when shopping for an air fryer.
+Capacity is probably the most important feature to consider when shopping for an air fryer.
 If you’re cooking for a family of five or six, you’ll want the largest unit (one that holds around 5-7 litres); if you’re an empty nester, a small 2-litre model works fine for one or two people.
 Look for features that speak to you, such as timers, presets for commonly cooked foods, a dehydrator function, or higher wattage for a more powerful cooker.

-How to clean: No matter what foods you cook in your air fryer, you should wash it after every use in order to prevent buildup.
+No matter what foods you cook in your air fryer, you should wash it after every use in order to prevent buildup.
 Most air fryer baskets come apart for easy cleaning.
 First unplug the unit and allow it to cool completely.
 Then shake out any crumbs that might’ve fallen to the bottom, and load the parts into the dishwasher (or wash by hand, if you’d prefer).
 Use a damp sponge to wipe the outside of the appliance as well as the inside heating element.
 Once everything is clean, be sure to thoroughly dry all of the fryer’s parts before you reassemble them.

-How to store: You can tuck your fryer away in a cupboard or, if you want to keep it within easy reach, just push it to the back of your kitchen bench.
+You can tuck your fryer away in a cupboard or, if you want to keep it within easy reach, just push it to the back of your kitchen bench.

-Tips to getting started:
+Tips to getting started with a air fryer:

 - Place your air fryer on a level, heat-resistant bench, making sure there are several inches of space behind the air fryer where the exhaust vent is located.